openshwprojects/OpenBK7231T_App/README.md

 - Button Toggle All_n (as above but pin logical value is inversed)
 - PWM - pulse width modulation output for LED dimmers (with MQTT dimming support from Home Assistant)
 - WiFi LED - special LED to indicate WLan connection state
+- DigitalInput - this is a simple digital input pin, it sets the linked channel to current logical value on it, just like digitalRead( ) from Arduino.
+This input has a internal pull up resistor.
+- DigitalInput_n (as above but inversed)

 # RGBCW Tuya 5 PWMs LED bulb control compatible with Home Assistant

   RGBCW light bulbs are now supported and they are compatible with HA by rgb_command_template, brightness_value_template, color_temp_value_template commands.
 Please follow the guide below showing how to flash, setup and pair them with HA by MQTT:

   https://www.elektroda.com/rtvforum/topic3880540.html#19938487

+# I2C drivers system with support for MCP23017 bus expander, TC74 temperature sensor and more

+  Detailed description and step by step tutorial on Elektroda.com is coming soon.

+# BL0942 power metering plug (UART communication mode) support and calibration process

+  Detailed description and step by step tutorial on Elektroda.com is coming soon.

 # Detailed flashing guides along with device teardowns